RedPitaya/Documentation/appsFeatures/applications/streaming/reference/limitations.rst

 1. Use **RAW** data format instead of VOLTS
 2. Use **BIN** file format for minimal overhead
-3. Close the web interface during streaming
+3. Disable the web interface during streaming
 4. Use appropriate :ref:`block size <stream_memory_config>` for your sampling rate
 5. Connect board to a router for stable network streaming
 6. Use a high-quality Class 10 SD card for local streaming